m-rbt01/calculator/solution-plan.md

 SET global decimal button node to DOM button

 FUNCTION round to Max
-    SET array to operation result to string, split by the decimal point IF the fractional portion of the result IS GREATER THAN the max limit THEN CALL to fixed on the result with max limit decimal points ENDIF
+    SET fractional part to operation result, to string, split by the decimal point IF the fractional portion of the result IS GREATER THAN the max limit THEN CALL to fixed on the result with max limit decimal points, and parse to float ENDIF
 ENDFUNCTION